avscott562/bamazon/README.md

 The supervisor view allows the user to supervise the departments.
 Type `node bamazonSupervisor.js` on the command line in the terminal then press enter.
 After running this command, a list of the 2 menu items will display.
 The menu items are **View Product Sales by Department** and **Create New Department**.
 <img src="images/super-menu.png" width="300">

-View Product Sales by Department is still being developed.
-Eventually, this option will allow the user to view the overhead costs, total sales, and total profit of each department.
+View Product Sales by Department allows the user to view the overhead costs, total sales, and total profit of each department.

 Create New Department allows the user to add a new department to the table.
 <img src="images/super-table-before.png" width="300">